bruneval/molgw.org/docs/input_variables.md

 **Type:** characters

-**Default:** PNOF7
+**Default:** GNOF

 **Description:**

-Select the NOFT approx. to use (default= 'PNOF7').
-Other options are 'PNOF5', 'HF', 'MULLER', and 'POWER'.
+Select the NOFT approx. to use (default= 'GNOF').
+Other options are 'PNOF5', 'PNOF7', 'HF', 'MULLER', 'CA', 'CGA', and 'POWER'.

 ---